curillaenator/vanila-ts-app/README.md

 - DOM manipulations
   > initial index.html is empty, DOM is fulfilled via scripts
 - application design patterns
-  > singleton, state, observer, fabrics... atempted to do it write without any framework!
+  > singleton, state, observer, fabrics... atempted to do it right without any frameworks!
 - Class UI components
   > every UI element in DOM is controlled class component appending to DOM when required